-"Maximum extent practicable" or "MEP" means management practices, control techniques, and system design and engineering methods for the control of pollutants taking into account considerations of synergistic, additive, and competing factors, including, but not limited to pollutant removal effectiveness, regulatory compliance, gravity of the problem, public acceptance, social benefits, cost and technological feasibility.
+" MEP (Maximum Eextent Ppracticable)" or "MEP" means management practices, control techniques, and system design and engineering methods for the control of pollutants taking into account considerations of synergistic, additive, and competing factors, including, but not limited to pollutant removal effectiveness, regulatory compliance, gravity of the problem, public acceptance, social benefits, cost and technological feasibility., although MEP is not defined in the CWA.
+MEP is the technology-based standard established by Congress in CWA section 402(p)(3)(B)(iii) that operators of MS4s must meet.
 Technology-based standards establish the level of pollutant reductions that dischargers must achieve, typically by treatment or by a combination of source control and treatment control BMPs that the state or city determine appropriate for the reduction of pollutants in stormwater.
 MEP generally emphasizes pollution prevention and source control BMPs primarily (as the first line of defense) in combination with treatment methods serving as a backup (additional line of defense).
+MEP considers economics and is generally, but not necessarily, less stringent than BAT.
+A definition for MEP is not provided either in the statute or in the regulations.
+Instead, the definition of MEP is dynamic and will be defined by the following process over time: municipalities propose their definition of MEP by way of their urban runoff management programs.
+Their total collective and individual activities conducted pursuant to the urban runoff management programs becomes their proposal for MEP as it applies both to their overall effort, as well as to specific activities (e.g., MEP for street sweeping, or MEP for MS4 maintenance).
+In the absence of a proposal acceptable to the regional board, the regional board defines MEP.

-"Municipal separate storm sewer system" or "MS4" means a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, natural drainage features or channels, modified natural channels, man-made channels or storm drains) which is: (1) owned or operated by the city; (2) designated or used for collecting or conveying stormwater; (3) not a combined sewer; and (4) not part of a publicly owned treatment works (POTW) as defined at 40 CFR § 122.12.
+"Municipal separate storm sewer system" or ("MS4") means a conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, natural drainage features or channels, modified natural channels, man-made channels or storm drains) which is: (1) owned or operated by the city; (2) designated or used for collecting or conveying stormwater; (3) not a combined sewer; and (4) not part of a publicly owned treatment works (POTW) as defined at 40 CFR § 122.12.